asw221/dlm/vignette/README.md

    brain
  - ...

 And many more.
-For the purposes of this walkthrough, we will focus on just one type of example from our own past research: health outcomes and subjects' proximity to features of the built environment (Baek, J, *et al*, 2016, 2017).
+For the purposes of this walk-through, we will focus on just one type of example from our own past research: health outcomes and subjects' proximity to features of the built environment (Baek, J, *et al*, 2016, 2017).